chucklever/id-nfsv4-hash-tree-interchange-format/draft-cel-nfsv4-hash-tree-interchange-format.md

 salting is not to be used
 when reconstituting the represented Merkle tree.

+## Extended Key Usage Values

+{{Section 4.2.1.12 of RFC5280}} specifies the
+extended key usage X.509 certificate extension.
+This extension, which may appear in end-entity certificates, indicates one or more purposes for which the certified public key may be used in addition to or in place of the basic purposes indicated in the key usage extension.

+The inclusion of the codeSigning value (id-kp-codeSigning) indicates that the certificate has been issued for the purpose of allowing the holder to verify the integrity and provenance of file content.

 ## Validating Certificates and their Signatures

 When validating a certificate containing hash tree metadata,